flutter/website/_includes/setup/path-mac-linux.md

 Typically you add a line to a file that is executed whenever you open a new window.
 For example:

+1. Determine the directory where you cloned Flutter's git repo.
+You will need this in Step 3.
-1. Open (or create) `$HOME/.bash_profile`.
+2. Open (or create) `$HOME/.bash_profile`.
 The file path and filename might be different on your machine.
-2. Add the following line:
+3. Add the following line and change `[PATH_TO_FLUTTER_GIT_DIRECTORY]` to be the path where you cloned Flutter's git repo:

 {% commandline %}
-export PATH=$HOME/flutter/bin:$PATH
+export PATH=[PATH_TO_FLUTTER_GIT_DIRECTORY]/flutter/bin:$PATH
 {% endcommandline %}

-3. Run `source $HOME/.bash_profile` to refresh the current window.
+4. Run `source $HOME/.bash_profile` to refresh the current window.

-4. Verify that the `flutter/bin` directory is now in your PATH by running:
+5. Verify that the `flutter/bin` directory is now in your PATH by running:

 {% commandline %}
 echo $PATH